 About 10 Avon Carrow

 Avon Carrow is a beautiful, large hunting lodge built in 1896 after the style of an Oxford College.
-It is now divided into 16 privately owned properties, two of which are opening their own gardens for Avon Dassett Open Gardens – No 10, and East Wing
+It is now divided into 16 privately owned properties, two of which are opening their own gardens for Avon Dassett Open Gardens – No 10, and East Wing.
+There is quite a long walk up the drive to enter the gardens.

 No 10 is a 60 metre long garden on two levels, designed in 2002 by Romy Rawlings, the owner’s daughter.
-We enter from the bottom of the garden and pass through a series of rooms, defined by strong hedging.
-On entering we pass by a cut-leaf red elder and an informal planting of bushes, plants and trees.
-Other areas include a low parterre of vegetables, a herb area and soft fruit.
+You enter from the bottom of the garden and pass through a series of rooms, defined by hedging.
+You pass by a cut-leaf red elder and an informal planting of bushes, plants and trees.
+Other areas include a low parterre of vegetables and soft fruit.
 As we approach nearer the house prominent red shrubs include a smoke tree and a Physocarpus.

-We pass through a gap in yew hedging down steps into the area immediately to the rear of the house, which is a conversion from the original stable area.
+You pass through a gap in yew hedging down steep steps into the area immediately to the rear of the house, which is a conversion from the original stable area.
 A lawn conveys a sense of space, confirmed by gentle planting which includes lady’s mantle.
-Roses grow against the wall, and in the corner is a small seating area with clematis providing a splash of colour on the fencing.
+Roses grow against the wall, and in one corner is a small seating area with a bank of pots of varied colourful plants and a clematis providing a splash of colour on the fencing.

-Well-placed bird feeders attract a good following, including spotted woodpeckers.
+Well-placed bird feeders attract a good following, including spotted woodpeckers, nuthatches and quite tame blackbirds.

 .